codio/knowledge/source/instructors/getstarted/startlist.rst

 - See what a course looks like in Codio by trying one of our :ref:`Instructional resources <codio-resources>`.

-- View our on-demand instructional webinars (link to come)
+- View our on-demand instructional `webinars <https://www.codio.com/on-demand-webinars>`_

 - Try our **Hello Codio** Starter Packs for language specific information on creating lessons.